k8spin/prometheus-multi-tenant-proxy/README.md

 This project aims to make it easy to deploy a [Prometheus Server](https://github.com/prometheus/prometheus) in a multi-tenant way.

-This project has some reference from the [prometheus label injector from RedHat](https://github.com/openshift/prom-label-proxy)
+This project has some reference from the [prometheus label injector](https://github.com/prometheus-community/prom-label-proxy)

 The proxy enforces the `namespace` label in a given PromQL query while providing a basic auth layer.